Ruth Foundation for the Arts (RDK Foundation)

 7. Recent Recipients as Models

-• Create Wisconsin: Statewide arts advocacy organization
+• Create Wisconsin: Statewide arts advocacy organisation

 • Milwaukee Institute of Art and Design: Arts education supporting faculty research